sgeos/sgeos.github.io/_drafts/creating-a-hidden-service-with-phoenix-and-elixir-on-freebsd.markdown

 {% endhighlight %}

 The sample project will be a simple memo JSON API service.
-A real service will need some sort of authentication, but that is not covered in this post.
+A real service will almost certainly need some sort of authentication, but that is not covered in this post.

 {% highlight sh %}
 mix phoenix.gen.json Memo memos title:string body:string